Bing sutt

-Bing sutt (冰室 (bing1 sat1, ice room)) is a type of traditional cold drinking house started in Guangzhou (Canton) that spread to Hong Kong.
-These bing sutts arose in the 1950s and 1960s.
-They are characterized by old furniture and settings such as the small tiled floors, hanging fans, folding chairs and so on.
-A bing sutt provides light meals and drinks and is neighbourhood-oriented.
-It is believed to be the predecessor of the cha chaan teng.
+Bing sutt (冰室 (bing1 sat1, ice room)) is a type of traditional cold-drink house which originated in Guangzhou, China, and spread to neighbouring Hong Kong in the 1950s and '60s.
+They are characterised by their colonial décor in the form of old furniture, small tiled floors, hanging fans, and folding chairs.
+Bing sutts provide light meals and drinks, and play the role of neighbourhood hubs.
+They are believed to be the predecessor of the cha chaan teng.

+The initial concept of the Hong Kong bing sutt was to imitate a high-end western restaurant offering cheap western-style light meals to cater to the needs of the working class.